The Pennsylvania Capital Semester

 - Applications are available here.
 Please email to (Michelle J. Atherton, Associate Director)firstname.lastname@example.org.

-- Spring 2019 applications are due by November 26, but possible fellowship deadlines require earlier submissions.
+- Fall 2019 applications are due by April 20, but possible fellowship deadlines require earlier submissions.
 Applications are always being accepted.
 Please submit the application as early as possible.
 It is best to apply early, as internship placements are competitive.
 The competitive deadline for a possible fellowship from the state is April 20 for fall enrollment, and September 25 for spring.

 - Non-Temple students must also submit an approval form from their home institution to validate eligibility, and to assure proper credit transfer.
 That form is available here.